andry81/pyxvcs/README_EN.txt

 Solution:

-  Carefully read the `SSH+SVN/PLINK SETUP` section to fix most of the cases.
+  Carefully read the `ssh+svn/plink setup` section to fix most of the cases.

 Issue #2